asmuth/brokerd/readme.md

-fyrehose
+brokerd
 ========

-fyrehose is a http based pub/sub daemon. it is quite similar to apache's kafka.
+brokerd is a http based pub/sub daemon. it is quite similar to apache's kafka.

 ### Curl Example: